About Us

-Mission: To advance, support and promote the natural, historic and cultural resources of the region.
+Our mission is to advance, support, and promote the natural, historic, and cultural resources of the region.

-The legal name of Chesapeake Crossroads Heritage Area is Chesapeake Crossroads, Inc. Our organization was previously known as the Four Rivers Heritage Area.
+The recently-updated legal name of the heritage area is Chesapeake Crossroads Heritage Area, Inc. Our organization was previously known as the Four Rivers Heritage Area.
 We are a 501(c)3 nonprofit organization, and one of Maryland’s 13 certified heritage areas.
 We create and support products and activities that leverage economic development through preservation and heritage tourism.

 Chesapeake Crossroads, one of Maryland’s state heritage areas, is an established heritage tourism destination on the Chesapeake Bay’s western shore.
 Framed by the Chesapeake Bay on the east and now including new areas of the northern and western parts of Anne Arundel County, Chesapeake Crossroads reflects Maryland’s rich historic, cultural, and natural legacy.

-A 501 c 3 nonprofit organization, Chesapeake Crossroads is also a partnership among the Maryland Heritage Areas Authority, Anne Arundel County, the City of Annapolis, the Town of Highland Beach, and heritage-related organizations and businesses.
-Our mission is to protect and strengthen the natural, historic, and cultural resources of the heritage area, to nurture their discovery through educational and recreational experiences for visitors and residents, and to promote the region’s rich legacy.
+Chesapeake Crossroads is a partnership among the Maryland Heritage Areas Authority, Anne Arundel County, the City of Annapolis, the Town of Highland Beach, and heritage-related organizations and businesses.
 As an economic development tool, Chesapeake Crossroads develops and supports activities and projects that enhance heritage tourism, a growing segment of the tourism industry.

 Christine Dunham